sunbagel/LC-Website-Extended/README.md

 # Website / Web App for LC Industrial

+The _public-facing_ side of the website is meant to draw in more customers and facilitate easier communication with LC Industrial.
+For members of the company, there is also access to the **inventory management web app.**
+## Home Page:

+# App:
 I made this web app as an inventory management system for LC Industrial Services.
 The company has a large inventory of parts, so tracking and searching data on these parts in a manageable way was very difficult for them.

 ## What does the app do?